analogdevicesinc/doctools/docs/docs_guidelines/index.rst

 ---------------------------

 Sphinx allows expanding functionality beyond the defaults directives and roles by loading extensions.

-Doctools extended directives and roles are documented at:
+Doctools implements custom directives and roles for common features, but :ref:`third-party extensions <extension-third-party>` can also be used.

 .. toctree::
+   :caption: Doctools extended directives and roles are provided at:
    :titlesonly:

    directives